Limit shape for infinite rank limit of tensor power decomposition for Lie algebras of series so(2n+1): Conclusion

 \section{Conclusion}

 We have proven the convergence of irreducible components in tensor powers of the spinor representation of $\son$ to the limit shape.
 It is possible to write an alternative proof based on the general results on discrete beta-ensembles, presented in the book by Alice Guionnet \cite{guionnet2019asymptotics}.
-This approach can also be used to prove the central limit theorem for the global fluctuations around the limit shape \cite{breuer2017central}, \cite{borodin2017gaussian}.
-These results will be presented in a separate publication by A.~Nazarov and P.~Nikitin.

 Similar limit shapes can be obtained for the tensor powers of the certain reducible representations of $\gln,\sond,\spn$.
-This result will be presented in an upcoming paper by A.~Nazarov, O.~Postnova and T.~Scrimshaw.
+This result is presented in the paper by A.~Nazarov, O.~Postnova and T.~Scrimshaw \cite{2021arXiv211112426N}.

 It would be interesting to obtain similar result for the tensor powers of other irreducible representations and for Lie algebras of other classical series.
 Unfortunately, there are no known explicit formulas for the tensor product decomposition coefficients for the tensor powers of the irreducible representations in the cases except $V^{\omega_{1}}$ for $A_{n-1}$ and $V^{\omega_{n}}$ for $\son$.
 So this generalization remains an unsolved problem for the future.